GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
+> ### A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 >
-> ~ *Martin Fowler*
+> ~ *John Gall (author)*

 ---
 ## 🏎 Quick Facts